stonarelli/bibliar/README.md

 ## DataBase ##

-En la carpeta SQL estan los archivos para cargar la Base de Datos.
-Luego modifique la configuración en api.php
+En la carpeta SQL estan los archivos para cargar en la Base de Datos.
+Luego modifique la configuración en api.php para conectarse a la DataBase.

 In the SQL folder are the files to load the Database.
-Then modify the settings in api.php
+Then modify the settings in api.php to connect with the DataBase.

 ## API ##

 El modelo Vista / Controlador esta totalmente separado a traves de un sistema de API.
 El archivo api.php sirve los datos en formato jSON.

 The View / Controller model is  separated through an API system.
-The api.php file provide the data in jSON format.
+The api.php file provide the data in JSON format.

 ## View ##